aniruddhamonker/contrail-scrape/README.md

 It also has a built in analyzer component which is a modified IST script for offline analysis of introspect data. contrail-scrape uses threads for concurrency and the number of threads can be adjusted based on the cluster environment and API utilization.

-In the current version, contrail-scrape supports introspect data collection of the following contrail nodes
+In the current version, contrail-scrape supports introspect API collection of the following contrail nodes
 + control(contrail-control, dns)
 + config(api, schema, discovery, svc-monitor, device-manager)
 + vrouter